Penn Arts & Sciences Logo

 B.A., English, Theater, and Gender, Sexuality, and Feminist Studies, Oberlin College, 2012

-His dissertation, “Noxious Life: Figuring Vermin in the Natural Histories of the British Caribbean,” explores how colonizers conceputalized island fauna as hazards to the plantocracy before emancipation and how free and enslaved Africans proposed alternative material and cosmological approaches to these animals.
-Bringing together literature, scientific treatises, and folklore, his project contends that tracking marginal creatures – rats, snakes, insects – across the archive can unearth the violent failures of colonial science and the importance of Afro-Caribbean animal knowledge to intellectual history.
+His dissertation, “Noxious Life: Figuring Vermin in the Natural Histories of the Anglophone Caribbean,” explores how colonizers conceputalized island fauna as hazards to the plantocracy before emancipation and how free and enslaved Africans proposed alternative material and cosmological approaches to these animals.
+Bringing together literature, scientific treatises, and folklore, his project contends that tracking marginal creatures – rats, snakes, insects, vultures – across the archive can unearth the violent failures of colonial science and the importance of Afro-Caribbean animal knowledge to intellectual history.

-Jacob has served as the McNeil Center's 2024-25 Brown Bag series coordinator, Gender and Sexuality (Gen/Sex) Working Group's 2019-21 coordinator, and Graduate English Assembly's 2019-20 funding librarian.
+Jacob's service includes working as the McNeil Center's 2024-25 Brown Bag series coordinator, Gender and Sexuality (Gen/Sex) Working Group's 2019-21 coordinator, and Graduate English Assembly's 2019-20 funding librarian.
 He was also Career Services' 2021-22 PhD Professionalism Fellow where he managed the PhD Career Exploration Fellowship program.
-Along with teaching courses in English and Cinema & Media Studies, he has taught in the Health & Societies program and the Pre-First Year Writing program.
-He has co-organized numerous public humanities events in Philadelphia, including at the Annenberg Center, the Rotunda, and the Lightbox Film Center.
+Along with teaching courses in English and Cinema & Media Studies, he has taught in the Health & Societies and the Pre-First Year Writing programs.
+He has provided HTR model training support for the digital project, The Revolutionary City: A Portal to the Nation's Founding, and he co-organized numerous public humanities events in Philadelphia, including at the Annenberg Center, Rotunda, and Lightbox Film Center.
 Before coming to Penn, Jacob performed curatorial research for the U.S. State Department's Diplomatic Reception Rooms and the Paley Center for Media, and he taught literature and film/media studies at Macao Polytechnic University and BNU-HKBU United International College.
+He also organized the 2018 symposium, New Biopolitics: An Interdisciplinary Conference in the Humanities, at Georgetown University.

 Courses Taught